spacebanana420/aya/README.md

 # How to use

 Once downloaded, you can run Aya with the command `java -jar aya.jar`.
-Simply running Aya will make it take an immediate screenshot (unless your system is unsupported).

 To see a full list of options, run `java -jar aya.jar -h`.